 “Instead of feeling like we’ve been transported to Middle-earth, it’s as if we’ve dropped in on Jackson’s New Zealand set, trapped in an endless “making of” documentary, waiting for the real movie to start.”

 This new camera captures everything.
 Every error.
 Every mistake.
 Everything.
 Any flaw in the CGI, any over abundance of makeup- anything.
 It’s new, it’s innovative and it’s bold, but I would have to argue that Peter Jackson’s choice to use this new type of camera in The Hobbit was a mistake.
 It’s a camera designed to capture the present, to capture a movie about a bank robbery or about living on the streets, not a camera meant to capture a fantasy world.
 Maybe in twenty years the CGI, costuming and set design that goes into something like The Hobbit will have caught up with this state-of-the-art camera capable of capturing every detail.
 But for now, although it’s worthwhile to see The Hobbit in 3-D with the forty-eight FPS model simply to see the new technology, if you are looking to be transported back into Middle Earth and continue the saga of The Lord of The Rings, I would recommend seeing it in 2D.
 Let your imagination give it that extra dimension, not the camera.

 About the Author (Author Profile)Emily Sheehan is from the rainy city of Seattle, Washington.
-She loves lattes and latte foam, the quiet of snowfall, fantasy novels, and The Lord of the Rings movies.
+She loves lattes and latte foam, the quiet of snowfall, fantasy novels, black cats, and The Lord of the Rings movies.
 She aspires to become an executive producer or director and make movies that tell fantastic stories.
 If she can make at least one person laugh once a day for the rest of her life she'll be satisfied.